miquels/webnis/webnis-server/README.lua.md

 LUA API
 =======

-A Lua function call be called for authentication, or map lookup.
+A Lua function can be called for authentication, or map lookup.
+See the comments in the example configuration file for how to configure that.

 Webnis library
 --------------

-There is a `webnis` library that is imported by default that contains functions to do map lookups and authentication.
+There is a `webnis` library which is imported by default that contains functions to do map lookups and authentication.
 The functions are:

 ```
 let result = webnis.map_lookup(request, mapname, keyname, keyvalue)
 ```
-Looks up the `keyname`/`keyvalue` pair (e.g. user=exampleuser) in the map `mapname`.
+Looks up the `keyname`/`keyvalue` pair (e.g. `user=exampleuser`) in the map `mapname`.
 The return value is the result of the lookup or nil if it failed.

 ```